phK3/NNEquivalence/README.md

 This tool uses version 8.1.1 of the Gurobi solver to solve the resulting MILP instances.
 The website of Gurobi can be found [here](https://www.gurobi.com/ "Gurobi Website"), they offer free academic licenses for their software.

+We recommend also using version 8.1.1 of Gurobi for this tool.
+For version 9.0 an annoying error occurs, that doesn't seem to have any effect, but it's error message is printed every time, a command in the console is executed.

 Instructions on how the gurobipy module can be installed can be found at the end of the [quickstart guide](https://www.gurobi.com/documentation/8.1/quickstart_mac/py_building_and_running_th.html).

 Several other python modules are needed, in order to use all functionality.